translated from the French article published in “Les Echos” (November 2017)

 After the “Panama Papers”, the “Paradise Papers” case highlights the well-functioning practices of tax evasion and tax optimization.
 These practices are regularly based on intangible assets (patents, trademarks…) management strategies.
-This article proposes best pratices to manage those assets and become more transparent about them.
+This article proposes the best practices to manage those assets and become more transparent about them.

 As well as did the Panama Papers case, the “Paradise Papers” one highlights the well-functioning practices of tax evasion and tax optimization, which play on international legal voids.
 Tax optimization is in fact feeding a barely hidden economic activity.
-All professionals know how to pay less taxes, even if all of them do not act accordingly.
-It can be usefull to remind this !
+All professionals know how to pay fewer taxes, even if all of them do not act accordingly.
+It can be useful to remind this!

-Some companies therefore choose to place those assets in a tax haven, while granting licenses to other group entities.
-These licenses generate a flow of income to the tax haven, that are weakly taxed.
+Some companies, therefore, choose to place those assets in a tax haven, while granting licenses to other group entities.
+These licenses generate a flow of income to the tax haven, that is weakly taxed.
 However, these assets have generally not been developed in the tax haven, because the R & D or marketing teams are most of the time not established in these countries.
 This is mostly why acting this way can be questionable.

 Many experts are working on these issues in order to find harmonization solutions for tax policies in Europe, and internationally, to regulate in one way or another such evasion schemes, to promote transparency, so that companies pay their taxes where they really generate profits.

 In my practice of economic development through intangible assets and financial valuation of intellectual property rights, I note every day the increasing value of this intangible capital for the economy and the companies.

 My job leads me naturally to focus the debate on another approach, which could relate to a form of standardization of intangible assets management in companies, at least beyond a certain threshold of income and when the structuring of the activity involves many implantations and licensing mechanisms.

 For example, an idea is encouraging large companies to keep a register of these intangible assets that collects, in a probative way: